brianlockerbie/E-commerce-Back-End/README.md

 <p align="center">Module #13 - Object-Relational Mapping (ORM)</p>

 ## Description
+This is a node.js backend part of an application for an internet retail e-commerce website.
+It uses Sequelize to interact with the MySQL database.

 ## Built With:
 * JavaScript
+* Mysql2
+* Sequelize
+* Express

 ## Installation
+Run npm install to install the required dependencies: dotenv, express, mysql2 & sequelize.

 ## Usage
+Watch walkthrough video:

 ## User Story